avaragado/riw/doc/tutorial.md

 | As the default export of a module `.riw-config.js` in the same directory as your `package.json` file | Use this if you need to derive any configuration settings programmatically |
 | As the default export of a module elsewhere | Use this if you can't use either method above.
 You'll need to run the `riw` command with the `--config` option to locate the file. |

 riw doesn't combine these locations: if you specify `--config`, riw won't look in `package.json` or `.riw-config.js`.
-If you omit `--config` and there's a `.riw-config` file, riw won't look in `package.json`.
+If you omit `--config` and there's a `.riw-config.js` file, riw won't look in `package.json`.

 riw uses the configuration from one of these locations to override the default settings.
 See [riw configuration](./config.md) for all the settings and their defaults.